 - Conduct outreach and networking to encourage connections among community stakeholders and support community-based transportation collaborations

-- Work with existing Work Without Limits coordination teams to further their efforts and facilitate sharing of best practices
+- Work with existing transportation coordination teams to further their efforts and facilitate sharing of best practices and foster development of teams in additional regions

 - Gather information on transportation resources in the area, educate agency and nonprofit providers on transportation options, and document unmet needs